proxytranslation/user-docs/dashboard2/settings/jptt.md

 #### Skip

-Use this processing mode to mark child node not to be translated.
-Order is important, skip rules must come after the generic * rule.
-The exclamation mark in the end of the rule is mandatory, so please use the following syntax: `! skip`
+Use this processing mode to mark child node not to be translated. **Order is important!**
+If you use `*` or `**` to select child nodes to be translated, you can use the `! skip` processing mode to select a child element as non-translatable, but please note, that skip rules must come after the generic `*` rule.
+Skip is the lowest level mode, but you can increase the priority by adding `!` or `!{number}`
+You can also comment out elements by adding `#` at the start of a line.
+In this case the parser won' process the given rule at all.

 ```
+#"%"."exampleUrl" url
 "%"."exampleObject"."nestedObject".*
 "%"."exampleObject"."nestedObject"."sentence04".! skip
+"%"."exampleObject"."exampleArray".1."value" skip
 ```